remix-run/remix/docs/guides/styling.md

 [PostCSS][postcss] is a popular tool with a rich plugin ecosystem, commonly used to prefix CSS for older browsers, transpile future CSS syntax, inline images, lint your styles and more.

-There are a couple of options for integrating PostCSS into Remix.
-You can leverage the new, experimental built-in support, or integrate PostCSS manually using their CLI.
+There are a couple of options for integrating PostCSS into your Remix application.
+You can use Remix's built-in support, or integrate PostCSS manually using their CLI.

 ### Built-in PostCSS Support